mrmachine/plex-cloud-suite/README.md

 # EncFS storage on Google Cloud Storage

-The "storage" directory is where Plex Media Server expects to find its media libraries:
+The "storage" directory is where Plex Media Server expects to find your media library:

   * Home Videos
   * Movies